-How I do it: Our goals are centered around Personal Freedoms and this includes Financial Independence.
-Alot of it also involves causes we are deeply passionate about, which need time and financial support.
+How I do it: Our goals are centred around Personal Freedoms and this includes Financial Independence.
+A lot of it also involves causes we are deeply passionate about, which need time and financial support.

 In the same way, you too will have your various motivations and goals.

 Key is to start putting one foot in front of the other.

 - How Much Money You Should Have Saved By Age